 Journalist and Volt candidate Makarios Drousiotis delivered a dossier of documents to investigators at police headquarters on Tuesday, stating that it contains extensive material linked to allegations he has raised in recent days.

-Arriving shortly after 2pm, Drousiotis, brandishing the dossier, assured that the file “includes all the information,” adding that the volumous file contains a “three-digit number of documents” detailing the history of the case under investigation.
+Arriving shortly after 2pm, Drousiotis, brandishing the dossier, said that the file “includes all the information,” adding that the volumous file contains a “three-digit number of documents” detailing the history of the case under investigation.

 The material has now been formally submitted to police as part of an ongoing inquiry into claims involving corruption and abuse.